greerviau/MovieTitleLSTM/README.md

 # MovieTitleLSTM
-Creating an LSTM to generate original movie titles using TFLearn
+Using an LSTM to generate original movie titles using TFLearn
 ## Dependencies
 * pickle
 * tflearn